Ocularis PS Video Management Software Overview

 Ocularis PS replaced ProSightSMB.
 The new recording software provides many more features and functions that make it perfect for IP camera systems that include 4 to 25 cameras.

 PTZ Patrol and Touring: It even includes control for pan, tilt, zoom (PTZ) cameras.
 You can set the software to control PTZ patrol mode where the camera steps through predetermined positions.
 Some cameras also support this function, but the software adds the ability to ignore motion detection while the camera is moving.
 Now you have a much more effective patrol mode solution.

-Unlimited number of Ocularis Clients: You can add client software to workstations anywhere on your network so you can view real time and recorded camera video.
+An unlimited number of Ocularis Clients: You can add client software to workstations anywhere on your network so you can view real-time and recorded camera video.

 The following chart provides a summary of the features and functions provided by Ocularis PS.

 |Overview||PS is a scalable solution for small installations|